murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 ---
-### Temple of Crocodile and Man
-The Temple of Crocodile and Man is situated a few days south from Port Nyanzaru.
-The Temple depicts the story of Crocodile and Man who rode on each other backs.
-This also proved to be the key to unlocking the Temple's secret chamber where we found an **Alchemy Jug**, and a portal.
-We assume the portal leads to the plant-maze-pocket dimension that also connects to **Port Nyanzaru**.
-The Maze is a challenge to get through, but we learned that going **Right-Right-Right-Left-Left-Straight** will bring us to Port Nyanzaru.

-We discerned that the Man represents **Ubtao**, and Crocodile represents **Thard'har**, a nature god related to the Albino Dwarves.

----
 ### Mezro
 Mezro is a ruin deep in the undead-infested jungles of Chult that was destroyed around 100 years ago.
 Originally a great capital of the Jakabi tribe, it was ruled by paladins of Ubtao who were gifted immortality and the power to animate the dead: **Barae**.
 Then, the **Eshowe** tribe turned against Ubtao and the Jakabi declared war.
 One of the Bara - **Ras Nsi** - decided to genocide the entire Eshowe tribe with his undead minions, even after the war was already won.
 In retribution, Ras Nsi was exiled from Mezro.
 He retreated into the jungle and waited for a time when Mezro would call on his help again.